Behavior challenges

 Behavioral issues are very common among children and adults with autism.
-Understanding behavior and responding to it in a positive way can help you overcome some of these challenges.
+Understanding behavioral issues and responding in a positive way can help you overcome some of these challenges.

 - being hyperactive, anxious and worried